Available Soon

 A biblical case that reframes the "problem of evil" as the outworking of God's eternal purpose to glorify Christ — resolving what centuries of philosophy have left unanswered.

-Paperback & Kindle 12 Chapters Reformed Theology
+Paperback & Kindle Available April 5, 2026 Reformed Theology

 The Devil's Maker — Front Cover